theo546/my-arch-setup/README.md

 ___

-Now: if you are bored of doing this every times there is a kernel update, I made a small script that'll add the secret into the TPM at every system boot.
+Now: if you are bored of doing this every time there is a kernel update, I made a small script that'll add the secret into the TPM at every system boot.
 To make it short, you'll only have to type your password only once on boot after a kernel update, the script add the secret back into the TPM on boot for you.

 Download the service and the script from my GitHub repo: